fvaleri/strimzi-debugging/sessions/003/README.md

 ### Example: schema registry in action

 [Deploy Streams operator and Kafka cluster](/sessions/001).
 Then, we need to deploy the Service Registry operator.
-When the operators are ready, we can deploy the Service Registry instance with PostgreSQL as storage system.
+When the operator is ready, we can deploy the Service Registry instance with PostgreSQL as storage system.

 ```sh
 $ kubectl create -f sessions/003/sub.yaml